Which financial statement shows how well a company performed over... | Study Prep in Pearson+

 1

-Recognize that the Income Statement is specifically designed to measure a company's performance over a period, typically a year, by showing its revenues, expenses, and resulting net income or loss.
+Recognize that the Income Statement is the only financial statement designed to measure performance over a period, as it calculates net income or loss by subtracting expenses from revenues.

-Recall that the Income Statement is also referred to as the Profit and Loss Statement, emphasizing its role in evaluating profitability.

-Understand that the Income Statement includes key components such as revenue, cost of goods sold, gross profit, operating expenses, and net income, which collectively provide insights into the company's operational efficiency and financial success.
+Identify the key components of the Income Statement: These include revenues, cost of goods sold (COGS), gross profit, operating expenses, operating income, and net income.

-Conclude that the Income Statement is the correct financial statement to analyze how well a company performed over the past year, as it directly reflects the company's financial results for the specified period.
+Conclude that the Income Statement is the correct answer because it directly reflects how well a company performed financially over the past year by summarizing its profitability.

 Watch next